r00b/cessna-private-pilot-course/1.1-learning-your-airplane/3-more-about-your-airplane.md

 * Positive static stability: initial tendency of nose to come back up
 * Positive dynamic stability: initial tendency over time for oscillations to correct
 * Positive static stability is required for positive dynamic stability
-* Neutral static stability: airplane tends to stay where it is displacede to
+* Neutral static stability: airplane tends to stay where it is displaced to
 * Negative static stability: airplane tends to continue in the direction it is being displaced
 * Cessnas have positive static and dynamic stability
 * Longitudinal (pitch) stability is determined by center of gravity (CG) compared to the location of center of lift (CL)
 * Cessnas have CG forward of CL, making them stable